-10.1 Council shall adopt the minutes of Council and Council committees as necessary.

-10.2 Minutes of meetings of Council shall include:

-(a) a summary of Committee discussion, including any comments that participants ask to be recorded,

-(b) a record of motions passed, direction given, and action taken, and

-(c) list a record of who voted in favour, and against or abstained on a motion, or if a motion passes unanimously.

-10.3 Minutes of meetings of committees shall be approved by the Committee, and submitted to the Administrative Assistant for their inclusion on the Council agenda and shall include:

-(a) a summary of Committee discussion, including any comments that participants ask to be recorded, and

-(b) a record of motions passed, direction given, and action taken.

-10.4 Minutes shall not be kept for working groups.

-(a) Working groups may keep a written record of discussion to be included in minutes of the committee out of which the working group was created.
+- Council shall adopt the minutes of Council and Council committees as necessary. - 10.2 Minutes of meetings of Council shall include: - a summary of Committee discussion, including any comments that participants ask to be recorded, - a record of motions passed, direction given, and action taken, and - list a record of who voted in favour, and against or abstained on a motion, or if a motion passes unanimously. - 10.3 Minutes of meetings of committees shall be approved by the Committee, and submitted to the Administrative Assistant for their inclusion on the Council agenda and shall include: - (a) a summary of Committee discussion, including any comments that participants ask to be recorded, and - (b) a record of motions passed, direction given, and action taken. - Minutes shall not be kept for working groups.
+10.4 - Working groups may keep a written record of discussion to be included in minutes of the committee out of which the working group was created.